VTUL/InstallScripts/README.md

 cp example_site_secrets.yml site_secrets.yml
 ```

 The Ansible playbook will be expecting a repository-ignored `site_secrets.yml` YAML file.
 Read the variable contents of the file and adjust accordingly to match your local environment.
+To install the Hydra Head in the Rails production environment, the `project_secret_key_base` must be set.
+Acceptable values for this setting are the output of `openssl rand -hex 64`, or `bundle exec rake secret`.

 #### TLS certificate and key

-If `tls_enabled` is set to `true` in `site_secrets.yml` then a TLS certificate and key file may be placed in the `secret_files/` directory for use in the system being set up.
-The certificate should be named `secret_files/cert` and the key named `secret_files/key`.
+A TLS certificate and key file may be placed in the `provision/roles/sufia/files/` directory for use in the system being set up.
+The certificate should be named `cert.pem` and the key named `key.pem`

 If either of the aforementioned files is not present then a self-signed TLS certificate and key pair will be generated and used instead.